 I hear there’s a theory that maybe Zach wasn’t the fun loving scoundrel we all thought he was in the late 80s and 90s.
 As an adult, my dreams of cheering for the Bayside Tigers have fallen under disillusionment along with my childhood dreams of being able to call a time-out.

-Don’t you wish you had that power though when it came to money fights with your spouse?
+Don’t you wish you had that power though when it came to a financial fight with your spouse?
 You could make the referee T shape with your hands and everything would stop.
 You could rewind the clock and say the right things or un-say the wrong things.
-Money fights happen in real time, though.
+Each Financial fight happens in real time, though.
 And odds are good you might have one in the future.
 My husband Brian and I discovered marriage wisdom from another 1990s icon – Vanilla Ice.
-Here’s what he’d tell you to do the when you begin to fight about money.
+Here’s what he’d tell you to avoid a financial fight.